 In this case, the bank could go to court and get a judgment to enforce this loan.
 Once enforced, the lien would give the bank ownership of $10,000 worth of your house.
 The bank could then force a sale, either seizing your house to sell itself or requiring you to sell it immediately.
 The bank would keep $10,000 from your house’s sale price, and you would keep the rest.

-How Liens Are Used
+How Are Liens Used?

 Many contracts include liens in them.
 For example, home and auto loans typically include a lien on the underlying property in case you fail to make your payments.
 Mechanics often write liens into their service contracts, as do contractors and attorneys.
 When someone “secures” a loan with his personal property, that means that the loan contract includes a lien against that property.
 It’s a way of guaranteeing payment.
 The lender knows that even if you default on this loan, the lender still has a way of collecting his money.